 Go Over All of Your Options

 If you aim to live in New Zealand permanently, you will most likely need a residence visa.
 Now, you should note that there are many options for visas.
 A licensed immigration adviser can help work out which type you would be eligible for.
 Once you have selected a category to apply for, carefully read through the requirements.
 The application can take some time to complete, and the last thing you need is to be delayed because you lack some paper work.
 Even then, you may not be approved readily, which is why it’s advisable to have a second set of eyes to go over everything – something an immigration adviser like Auckland south Immigration Consultants can also help you with.

 New Zealand’s employment market is one of the fastest growing around the world.
 Different sectors and industries are always on the lookout for skilled workers, and the government encourages this, which is why those who possess skills that are in demand might be given a little leeway.
 If you do not have family already living in the country, you might want to see if any of your skills are included in a skill shortage list.
 There are several varieties of on demand skill lists (long term, immediate, Canterbury, List of skilled occupations).
 If your occupation is on one of these lists, you may apply for a specific type of visa like the skilled migrant, essential skills, or work to residence.

 While your visa is one of the essentials, you should not forget other documents that are just as important.
 For instance, having your birth certificate, marriage certificate, resume, credit references, international driver’s license, and academic qualifications will make registering for services much easier and you will get settled faster.
 You may want to ask an immigration adviser like Auckland South Immigration Consultants which of these documents should be in your own language or in certified English translations though so you don’t run into any trouble.

-Email Auckland South Immigration Consultants on firstname.lastname@example.org
+Email Auckland South Immigration Consultants on firstname.lastname@example.org for assistance.

 Before you apply, New Zealand Now